tchan1010/SmoothWalker/README.md

 Once the app obtains the walking speed data, you will see three charts appear on the walking speed page.
 The charts depict the daily, weekly and monthly average walking speed data.
 You may click on any chart, and it will depict a detailed page for that chart.
 The detailed page shows the selected chart, and a table listing all the raw data for that chart.
 You may dismiss a detailed page by tapping on anywhere in that page.

-There are two branches in this release:
+There are a branch in this release:

-1. depictWalkingSpeed
+* depictWalkingSpeed

-    Show the average walking speed charts based on a set of mock data
+    Show the average walking speed charts based on a set of mocked data

-2. depictLatestWalkingSpeed (has been merged to the main branch)

-    Show the average walking speed charts based on the latest and real data as obtained from the Health store.

 ## Version History